Krzysiekdobosz/Krzysiekdobosz/README.md

 ##  About Me

 I'm an analytical thinker with a strong desire to learn.
-I love solving problems and creating functional, aesthetically pleasing applications.
 My passion extends beyond just writing code; I also enjoy sharing knowledge and collaborating with others.
 Outside of programming, I'm passionate about ballroom dancing, which has taught me discipline, teamwork, and creativity.

 ##  🔭 Currently Working On: